-We believe that Jesus of Nazareth was and is the Christ, the promised Messiah, the Son of God.
-He was conceived of the Holy Spirit, born of the Virgin Mary, and existed historically (approximately 4 BC - 30 AD) as both fully God and fully human.
+We believe that Jesus of Nazareth is our King, the promised Messiah, the Son of God.
+He was conceived of the Holy Spirit, born of the virgin Mary, and existed historically (approximately 4 BC - 30 AD) as both fully God and fully human.
 He was crucified on a Roman cross, died, was buried, resurrected 3 days later, ascended to the Father, and lives today.
 His life, death, and resurrection are the fulfillment of Scripture and he alone is the hope of all humanity.

 The Holy Spirit is God present with us today.
 In the Bible we see the Holy Spirit creating, empowering humans for God's purposes, and helping us become new creations.
 All true followers of Jesus Christ are indwelled with the Holy Spirit.
 He produces fruit (evidence) of "new creation" in us and endows us with gifts so that we can fulfill our purpose in the Church and God's Kingdom.